 - Brabham BT40 (Diana Poon): New to Albert Poon (Hong Kong) and fitted with a Hart twin cam engine for the Southeast Asian 2-valve 1600cc formula.
 Raced by Poon in 1973 and 1974 and then, after Poon acquired a newer Chevron B29, the Brabham was raced by Graeme Lawrence in the Malaysian GP in March 1975 and by Kevin Bartlett in the Macau Grand Prix in November 1975.
 Then raced by Poon's wife, Diana Poon, from 1976 to 1979.
 At some point, the Brabham was badly damaged, and its tub has been rebuilt by new owner Neville McKay.
 Reported to be still owned by McKay but in pieces in 2004.

-- Chevron B39 [39-77-04] (Eddie Marcello): New to Eddie Marcello (Philippines) and presumably the car raced by him in the Malaysian Grand Prix and Penang Grand Prix in April and May 1977.
+- Chevron B39 [39-77-04] (Eddie Marcelo): New to Eddie Marcelo (Philippines) and presumably the car raced by him in the Malaysian Grand Prix and Penang Grand Prix in April and May 1977.
 He was also entered for the 1978 Malaysia Grand Prix.
 This may be the car driven by Chong Kim Fah as part of the Rothmans team in Malaysia in 1979, but Chong had previously driven a B34 and may have upgraded that car with B39 bits.
 Subsequent history unknown.

 - March 76B (Graeme Lawrence): New to Sonny Rajah with a fuel-injected Hart engine, and run for Graeme Lawrence in South East Asia.